Searching for New Physics in Rare $K$ and $B$ Decays without $|V_{cb}|$ and $|V_{ub}|$ Uncertainties: Rare Kaon and decays: a -independent Study

 {Alternatively using (\ref{kplusApprox}) and (\ref{k0Approx}) one can eliminate $\vcb$ to find { } {This formula is also independent {of} $\gamma$ and reproduces (\ref{B1vsB2}) with an accuracy in the ballpark of 4\%; it is provided {here} in order to show the correlation between the two observables in a more transparent {manner}, while for the numerical analysis their exact expressions are used.
 The uncertainty shown here has been computed by propagating the non-parametric errors of the two involved branching ratios.
 The same procedure will be used for all the equations presenting correlations or ratios between observables.} The above relation motivates us to define the approximately $\vcb$-independent ratio \be \boxed{R_0=\frac{\mathcal{B}(\kpn)}{\mathcal{B}(\klpn)^{0.7}}\, ,} \ee whose $\beta$ dependence is shown in Fig.~\ref{fig:R0}.
 The coloured bands represent the variation of $R_0$, with fixed $\gamma$, when $\vcb$ takes values in $38 < \vcb \times 10^3< 43$, which is smaller than 0.5\%.
 Different bands correspond to various $\gamma$ values: when $60^\circ<\gamma<75^\circ$ the variation of $R_0$ is within the per-cent level.
 The numerical analysis, thus, shows that $R_0$ is indeed $\vcb$ and $\gamma$ independent to an excellent accuracy.
-On the other hand, the uncertainty related to the errors on parameters different from $\beta$, $\gamma$ and $\vcb$, represented in gray in the figure, is much larger, in the ballpark of 5\%.} {Restricting the value of $\beta$ to the one in (\ref{betagamma}) and including all other uncertainties we find \be (R_0)_{\rm SM}=(2.03\pm 0.11)\times 10^{-3}\,. \ee}
+On the other hand, the uncertainty related to the errors on parameters different from $\beta$, $\gamma$ and $\vcb$, represented in gray in the figure, is much larger, in the ballpark of 5\%.} {Restricting the value of $\beta$ to the one in (\ref{betagamma}) and including all other uncertainties we find \be (R_0)_{\rm SM}={(2.03\pm 0.11)}\times 10^{-3}\,. \ee}

 In Fig.~\ref{fig:3} we show the usual plot, {representing (\ref{B1vsB2})}, that correlates the branching ratios for $\klpn$ and $\kpn$ in the SM for fixed values of $\beta$ \cite{Buchalla:1994tr}.
-The SM values depend on $\vcb$ but the slope is basically only dependent on $\beta$.
-Also the dependence on $\gamma$ {almost perfectly} cancels out. {However, the cancellation is exact using (\ref{AIACD}) for $\mathcal{B}(\kpn)$, while one can see in the plot that using the exact expression there is a residual weak $\gamma$-dependence.} {The uncertainties not related to $\vcb$, $\gamma$ and $\beta$ are not shown in this figure.}
+The SM values depend on $\vcb$ but the {positions of the straight lines depend basically only on $\beta$.
+Moreover, they have practically a universal slope.} Also the dependence on $\gamma$ {almost perfectly} cancels out. {However, the cancellation is exact using (\ref{AIACD}) for $\mathcal{B}(\kpn)$, while one can see in the plot that using the exact expression there is a residual weak $\gamma$-dependence.} {The uncertainties not related to $\vcb$, $\gamma$ and $\beta$ are not shown in this figure.}